-If you meet the conditions and want to transfer, you will need to confirm which degree (or Path where applicable) you want to register on when completing continuing registration and submitting payment of the annual continuing registration fee, and before completing the examination entry process.
-You cannot transfer when you have made an examination entry for the coming examination session.
+If you meet the conditions and want to transfer, you will need to confirm which degree (or Path where applicable) you want to register on when completing continuing registration and submitting payment of the annual continuing registration fee, and before completing the assessment entry process.
+You cannot transfer when you have made an assessment entry for the coming assessment session.